Sales Journals

 Customer manual account type

-2. Select the drop-down menu from Account No. Column.
-Select the appropriate customer number from the list.
+2. Account No.: Select the drop-down menu.
+Then, select the appropriate customer number from the list.

 Customer direct debit bank account